Hokkaido Road Trip: Tokyo to Hokkaido via overnight ferry

 My Jimny at the most north-eastern point (accessible by car) in all of Japan.
 Not sure if you could even call the place a town, and there wasn't actually anything to do there - but I wanted to go there just because!

 Is the ferry worth it?
-Plane vs ferry to Hokkaido
+Taking a plane vs ferry to Hokkaido

-• Roundtrip flights from Tokyo to Hokkaido: 25,000 yen
+• Roundtrip flights from Tokyo to Hokkaido for two people: 25,000 yen

-By taking your own car, you can also carry along all the gear you want.
-Since sleeping in a tent would only cost 1000 - 2000 yen a night for two people, this is another place where you can have some cost-savings that would be a lot harder to do if you were to go by plane.
+However, by taking your own car, you can also carry along all the gear you want.
+Since sleeping in a tent would only cost 1000 - 2000 yen a night for two people, you can get a lot of cost-savings here that would be a lot harder to do if you were to go by plane.

 The other consideration is time.
 The flight from Tokyo to Sapporo is only 90 minutes.
 The ferry trip, on the other hand, is around 20 hours including all the boarding procedures.
 If you had only 7 days to take a trip to Hokkaido and you went by ferry, nearly 2 of those days would be eaten up by ferry travel - not very fun!